Material-Specific Guide

 1018 Carbon steel etched with 2% Nital, magnification (DIC).
 Proper etching reveals grain boundaries and phase structure without over-etching artifacts.

 • 2% Nital: General purpose for softer, low-carbon steels like 1018.
-Reveals ferrite grain boundaries and pearlite structure (2% HNO₃ in ethanol)
+Reveals ferrite grain boundaries and pearlite structure (2 mL HNO₃ in 98 mL ethanol).
+Swab 5-30 s.

-• 5% Nital: For harder carbon steels such as 1095.
-More aggressive etching (5% HNO₃ in ethanol)
+• 5% Nital: For harder carbon steels such as 1095, or hardened alloy steels.
+More aggressive etching (5 mL HNO₃ in 95 mL ethanol).

 Etching solutions and reagents for carbon steel

-Etching solutions and reagents for carbon steel.
+Etching solutions and reagents for carbon steel and low alloy steel.
 Common etchants include Nital (2%, 3%, 5%), Picral, and Vilella's Reagent.
+The same etchants work for both carbon steels and low alloy steels.
 Etching time typically ranges from 5-30 seconds depending on the etchant and steel grade.

 Etching Procedure